The cycleops magnus trainer user guide PDF, for posterity.

 Addendum 1: Recommended brands/products

 This is purely based on my own experience.
-I have personally used all of the items/brands listed here, and recommend them.
+I have personally and extensively used all of the items/brands listed here, and recommend them.

 There are many other products which may be equally good or better, but I may not have used them or forgot about them.
 Don’t despair if your stuff isn’t listed here – this is just intended as a starting point if you want to buy stuff.